 Our go-to smoothie stop twice a week after yoga.
 We never did try their food but their smoothies were delicious and a perfect pick me up at $2.50/each.

 We stopped at this adorable little coffee shop often.
+The coffee that was brewed there was absolutely the best in town for me.
+Upon enquiry, I understood that those guys use the same coffee machine that I once saw here.
 While the cappuccino’s are well priced he gets me every time with his freshly baked bagels!
 Two cappuccino’s and a couple of breakfast bagels would run us $11 and the service was often lacking but we still couldn’t stay away.

 8.Beans & Rice~

 The newest option in town, Beans & Rice opened the end of December.
 Very friendly staff and a cute restaurant, they start everyone off with a complimentary bowl off their delicious ranch beans, a good start.
 We had papa relleno al pastor for Jim and a super burro pollo for me and with two beers each it came to $18.
 The food was fine but nothing to rave about.
 Camp friends did tell us their enchiladas verde were great so next time through we’ll give them another go.

 Just on the main drag right across from East Cape RV, this little restaurant is a good lunch stop.
 The first time I went I asked the staff the name of the restaurant and was told there was no name.
 Apparently, they decided one was in order because later we noted there is now a sign up:).
 A lunch of two torta’s and an aqua hibiscus ran only $5 and was delicious.

 Very popular for it’s Open Mic night, La Fogata has been around awhile.
 The food is decent but a bit spendy.
 One order of ceviche with a shared super burro and 3 beers set us back $21.
 However, their various events are always fun.